wollweberi/wollweberi/README.md

-- 👋 Hi, I’m @wollweberi, this is my experimentation account
+- 👋 Hi, I’m @wollweberi, this is my experiments account

 - I love coding random stuff
 - Learning new languages, frameworks and anything new